How to Start a Skincare Routine From Scratch

 • Using too many products at once: More products don’t always mean better results.
 Start slow and add gradually.

-• Using harsh scrubs or over-exfoliating: Exfoliation helps with texture and tone but can damage the skin when overdone.
+• Using harsh scrubs or over-exfoliating: Exfoliation helps with texture and tone, but can affect skin comfort when overdone.
 Stick to 1–2 times a week, and use gentle chemical exfoliants instead of physical scrubs.

 • Neglecting hydration: Oily skin still needs hydration.
-Dehydrated skin can overproduce oil to compensate, worsening breakouts.
+Dehydrated skin can overproduce oil to compensate, affecting blemishes.

 • Expecting instant results: Skincare is long-term.
 Be patient and give your skin time to respond.

-• Not reading ingredient labels: Learn to spot ingredients that might irritate your skin, like fragrance, essential oils, or alcohol if you’re sensitive.
+• Not reading ingredient labels: Learn to spot ingredients that might affect your skin, like fragrance, essential oils, or alcohol, if you’re sensitive.

-• Ignoring the neck and chest: These areas are part of your skincare routine and also show signs of aging.
+• Ignoring the neck and chest: These areas are part of your skincare routine and also show visible signs.

 If you’re unsure how to start, here’s a sample beginner-friendly routine using affordable and widely available products: